amazon-ion/ion-schema/docs/isl-2-0/spec.md

 {% include grammar-element.md productions="utf8_byte_length" %}

-An exact or minimum/maximum indicating number of bytes in the [UTF-8](https://en.wikipedia.org/wiki/UTF-8) representation of a string or symbol.
+An exact or minimum/maximum indicating number of bytes in the [UTF-8](https://en.wikipedia.org/wiki/UTF-8) encoding of a string or symbol.
-The values `null.string` and `null.symbol` do not have a length of 0.
-Rather, they have no length at all, and are always invalid for this constraint.
+The values `null.string` and `null.symbol` have no UTF-8 encoding and are always invalid for this constraint.

+{% include note.html type="tip" content="
+Use `codepoint_length` to constraint the logical size of the text data.
+Use `utf8_byte_length` to constrain the physical size of the text encoding.
+For text that is guaranteed to contain only ASCII code points, `utf8_byte_length` and `codepoint_length` can be used interchangeably since each ASCII code point is represented by a single UTF-8 code unit.
+" %}

 {% comment %}{% include example.md title="`utf8_byte_length`" code_file="examples/placeholder.isl" %}{% endcomment %}